Halfnote/halfnote-backend/CACHING_STRATEGY.md

-# BoomBoxd Caching Strategy
+# Halfnote Caching Strategy

 ## Overview

-BoomBoxd implements a comprehensive multi-tier caching strategy to achieve **90% faster performance** on the Activity feed and **85% reduction** in database queries.
+Halfnote implements a comprehensive multi-tier caching strategy to achieve **90% faster performance** on the Activity feed and **85% reduction** in database queries.
 The system uses Redis Cloud as the primary cache with automatic fallback to database caching.

 ## Performance Results